VEWOXIC/FITS/README.md

 (We failed to reproduce the FiLM result since it takes over 40GB GPU memory and over **2 hour per epoch** on an A800.
 Further, the provided scripts seems to have flaws, i.e. the 'modes1' parameter is set to 1032 in ETTh1 instead of the '32' in others, the train_epoch is 1 in ETTh2 which may result in a downgraded performance.
 Thus, we exclude FiLM in the following analysis since we can not ensure a fair comparison.)

+## 🚨 Another potential information leakage in previous AD works

+In previous anomaly detection works, anomaly threshold is calculated based on the test_set, see affected code in [Anomaly Transformer](https://github.com/thuml/Anomaly-Transformer/blob/b0ee470c8012bff857fb600462aec6209c4a18d9/solver.py#L254).
+Such setting may violate the assumption that the test_set should be unavailable before deploying the model.
+Such method may cause information leakage and cherrypicked result on the test_set.

+As claimed in the paper, FITS directly uses the validation set for threshold selecting as indicated in [code](https://github.com/VEWOXIC/FITS/blob/3b64eaa6c66618013a0120bfb260485259a52cc4/AD/solver_recon.py#L244).

+However, we still compare FITS with the results reported in their original paper which may have potential information leakage.
+And we encourage the community to reevaluate the affected methods for further reference.
+XD

 ## Notice